Case filed against gym owner, associates for assaulting policeman | Law-Order

 Case filed against gym owner, associates for assaulting policeman

-The police have registered a case against a gym owner and his associates a day after a video surfaced online purportedly showing an on-duty policeman being assaulted by them, officials said on Thursday.
+The police have registered a case against a gym owner and his associates and have also suspended two policemen a day after a video surfaced online purportedly showing one policeman being assaulted by them, officials said on Thursday.
 The policeman was assaulted on April 1 in Uttam Nagar area, they said.

+The video purportedly shows the policeman, identified as Sushil, being abused and assaulted by a man along with his accomplice, police said.

+Another policeman Ravinder, can also seen trying to stop the gym owner in the video, they said.
+The two policemen seen in the video have been suspended for allegedly not informing senior officers about the incident, they said.

 The police said two cases of extortion were registered by Sanjay Gupta in 2016 and 2018 respectively after which he was provided PSOs.
 Deputy Commissioner of Police (Dwarka) Santosh Kumar Meena said ''Delhi Police takes such matters very seriously.
 A case was registered in the matter against Rinku Gupta, Ashwani and Kaku.
 The investigation is in progress and teams have been sent to arrest the absconding accused.''
 The PSOs provided to Sanjay Gupta have been withdrawn, he said.